brentvollebregt/nitratine.net/posts/python-gui-using-chrome/post.md

 }
 ```

-Now when you call `eel.my_javascript_function('Hello ', 'world!')` in Python, it will print "Hello World!" in the browsers console.
-This shows that the code was execute in JavaScript by calling the method in Python.
+Now when you call `eel.my_javascript_function('Hello ', 'world!')` in Python, it will print "Hello World!" in the browser's console.
+This shows that the code was executed in JavaScript by calling the method in Python.

 ## Returning Values
 Even though it may seem like Python and JavaScript are working together, there is still a barrier between them as they are running in different processes.
 Eel supports two ways to return values; callbacks and synchronous returns.

-It's also good to note that passing complex objects between Python and JavaScript may not be possible due to the functions moving the data and the compatibility of the two languages for example you can't pass an instance of a class from Python to JavaScript.
+It's also good to note that passing complex objects between Python and JavaScript may not be possible due to the functions moving the data and the compatibility of the two languages, for example, you can't pass an instance of a class from Python to JavaScript.

 ### Callbacks
 Callbacks allow us to execute a function with the data returned as the argument.
 When the data is returned, the function will be called and the return value will be passed as a parameter to the function.
 This method works both ways.